Sec-ant/trie-map/README.md

 ### Shallow Comparison of Keys

-This package also provides an option to opt out from value comparison of deeply nested iterables:
+This package also provides an option to opt out from value comparison of **deeply** nested iterable keys, and only compares the keys **shallowly**:

 ```ts
 import { TrieMap, TrieMapOptions } from "@sec-ant/trie-map";